 MA, PhD Camb

 Andrew Counter joined New College and the Sub-Faculty of French in 2015, after positions at King’s College London (2012-15) and Gonville and Caius College, Cambridge (2009-12), and a Research Fellowship at St John’s College, Cambridge (2008-9).
 He read French and Russian at Christ’s College, Cambridge, where he went on to complete his PhD in French.
-Dr Counter is currently a member of the Executive Committees of the Society for French Studies and the Modern Humanities Research Association, and edits their New Translations and European Translations series.
+Dr Counter is currently a member of the Committee of the Modern Humanities Research Association, and edits their New Translations and European Translations series.
 In 2018 he joined the advisory board of the US journal Nineteenth-Century French Studies.